 Each collection is different.
-The description on this website should indicate whether part or all of the collection is available online or on microfilm.
+The description on this website should indicate whether part or all of the collection has been scanned and is available online, or whether it is available on microfilm.

 - All Online: Fully Digitized Collections can be viewed wholly online, ordered by box and folder, just as you would find them in our reading room.

 - Partly Online: The Image Gallery displays a selection of documents and records which have been digitized and individually described.

 - Microfilm: You may use microfilmed collections at the Archives’ research centers in Washington, DC or New York City, or at one of four affiliated research centers around the country.
 For details, see Hours & Locations.
 If you cannot visit a research center, ask your school or public librarian to borrow the microfilm from us.
 Direct your librarian to: www.aaa.si.edu/askus/interlibrary-loan.

 - Original Materials: Use of collections that have not been microfilmed or digitized requires a visit to our reading room in Washington, D.C.
 Space is limited, so please submit an appointment request as far in advance of your planned visit as possible.
 To request a reading room appointment, click on the “Reading Room” button on the collection page, under “Make a Request.”
 If you do not have a research request system account, please choose “First Time Users” on the login page.
 Once you have registered, you may review your requests for reading room appointments by logging into your research account at https://aeon.aaa.si.edu.